datameet/pmgsy_osm_comparison/README.md

 ## Credits
-Created in April 2022 by Nikhil VJ (answerquest), Kaisyn Consultancy and Training Pvt Ltd.
+Started in April 2022 by Nikhil VJ (answerquest), Kaisyn Consultancy and Training Pvt Ltd.

 Using data from [PMGSY Open Data Release](https://geosadak-pmgsy.nic.in/opendata),
 Collected at https://github.com/datameet/pmgsy-geosadak,
 And imported into a PostGreSQL DB as per this script https://github.com/answerquest/import_geosadak made by me earlier.

-If you would like to support such projects, consider making a one-contribution on:
+Tip jar : Like this work?
+You can pay a tip to the project's maintainers at their ids below:
-**UPI: 9766692835@okbizaxis**
+Nikhil : **UPI: 9766692835@okbizaxis**

 ## Stats file